Charles Alan Pownall: Congressional walkout

 In 1948, Pownall, along with the United States Secretary of the Navy, gave the Guam Congress the power to create laws, pending the governor's approval.
 The Secretary of the Navy had the power to override a veto from either the Guam Congress or Governor Pownall.
 When the Guam Congress attempted to pass a law allowing them to subpoena American citizens, Pownall vetoed it.
 Despite this, while investigating suspected abuses involving Americans owning businesses through Guamanian frontmen, the Congress subpoenaed Abe Goldstein over his involvement in a local women's clothing store.
 Citing Pownall's veto, Goldstein refused to testify.
 The Guam Congress cited Goldstein for contempt and issued a warrant for his arrest, but were stopped by Pownall.

 When confronted, Pownall told Guam Speaker of the House Antonio Borja Won Pat to leave the matter to him.
 When Won Pat passed on the information to the House Assembly, they became angered at Pownall's comments.
-Stirred by Pownall and with media support, the House resolved to pass a bill requesting citizenship for Guamanians, and decided not to reassemble until the United States Congress had addressed the bill.
+Stirred by Pownall and with media support, the House resolved to pass a bill requesting citizenship for Guamanians, and decided not to reassemble until the U.S. Congress had addressed the bill.
 On March 12, Pownall called a special joint session of Congress, but most Congressional members refused to attend.
-Pownell dismissed all those Congressmen who chose to break the law by not attending, and appointed replacements.
+Pownall dismissed all those Congressmen who chose to break the law by not attending, and appointed replacements.

 The dismissals caused outrage among Guamanians and 12 of Guam's 19 villages voted not to recognize the replacements.
 President Harry Truman ordered an investigation into the incident.
 Upon review, Truman ordered a transitional government created, and pressured Pownall to restore the former Congressmen to their seats on 2 April 1948.
 In September 1949, administration of Guam was transferred to the United States Department of the Interior.
 Under the new government, the Governor of Guam was appointed by the President.
 Truman appointed Carlton S. Skinner as Guam's first civilian Governor, replacing Pownall.
 Pownall was the last military governor of Guam.

 Retirement

-Pownall retired in October 1949 and was advanced to the rank of Vice Admiral on the retired list for having been specially commended in combat.
+Pownall retired in October 1949 and was advanced to the rank of vice admiral on the retired list for having been specially commended in combat.

 Personal life

 Pownall's wife was Mary Chenoweth Pownall.

-On July 19, 1975.
-Pownall died in San Diego, California.
+On July 19, 1975, Pownall died in San Diego, California.
 Pownall is interred at El Camino Memorial Park in San Diego, California.